 Cleaning burnt pans can be extremely frustrating.
 Having ruined your perfect meal a painfully long cleaning session could be in order.
 You may wonder if it is even possible to bring your pan back to life.
 The good news is that it is possible and there are many ways to do it.
-Here are some top tips submitted by one of our experienced housekeepers in Notting Hill.
+Here are our top tips on how to clean a burnt pan and keep it in tip-top shape.

 The soak and scrub method